bo0tzz/CustomStartDeck/README.md

 ﻿# CustomStartDeck
-This is a mod for the Peglin Demo that lets you customize your starting loadouts.
+This is a mod for Peglin that lets you customize your starting loadouts.

 This mod is imperfect and comes with no warranties.
 It may break your game,